 Although heart conditions primarily affect the elderly, there has been an increase in the heart disease burden in younger populations.

 Symptoms (Part 5 of Is congestive heart failure genetic?)

-The CDC lists several common symptoms of congestive heart failure:
+The CDC lists several common symptoms of familial heart disease and non-familial congestive heart failure:

-- Weight gain with swelling in the feet, legs, ankles, or stomach (from water retention)
+- Weight gain and swelling in the feet, ankles, legs, or stomach (from water retention)